The expanded universe

 - S.H.I.E.L.D. agent Phil Coulson first appeared in the films Iron Man, Iron Man 2, and Thor and The Avengers.
 He has since appeared in the Ultimate Spider-Man cartoon, and later, the main 616 universe.

 - The mutant superhero Firestar was created for Spider-Man and His Amazing Friends and, like Spidey's other amazing friend Iceman, was supposed to be a former member of the X-Men.
-She was imported into the Marvel Universe in X-Men #193, and later served as a member of the New Warriors and The Avengers.
+She was imported into the Marvel Universe in X-Men #193, had her own limited series, and later served as a member of the New Warriors and The Avengers.

 - Herbie is currently Franklin Richards' robot guardian, at least in the Franklin Richards one-shots and Power Pack minis.

 - HERBIE's been depicted pretty regularly lately as a model of robot that Reed produced dozens of to perform various odd jobs around the Baxter Building.